 Where the mother brand had an early start in Marketing the Rainbow, Sprite did not do anything in this field until about 3 years ago.
 And then, most of the campaigns are limited to the Spanish speaking Americas.

 This article was last updated Oct 28, 2022.

 Mother Coca-Cola has had a perfect score on the Human Rights Campaign's Corporate Equality Index since the index launched in 2006 (Sprite is not rated separately).
 Sprite was VERY late to the game of

-Marketing the Rainbow, and mainly limited their relevant communications to part of South America.
+Marketing the Rainbow, and mainly limited their relevant communications to part of South America - only to expand to Europe in 2019.
 They made some very authentic and impressive campaigns, that gained a lot of traction.
-I rate Sprite 7/10.
+I rate Sprite 7.5/10.

 They released a few videos in Mexico in support of the LGBT community, in particular the charity It Gets Better Mexico.
 The special shoes from 2019 also featured in them.